 7. Sunday Afternoons

-This popular grownup line of sun hats has some very fine options for the smaller heads in the crowds, too.
-We love the extra wide brims of the Kids’ Play Hat line—and the brim drapes even longer at the rear of the head, too, with a back veil to keep those harmful sun rays off your child’s neck.
+This popular grownup line of sun hats has some very fine options for the smaller heads in the crowd, too.
+We love the extra wide brims of the Kids’ Play Hat line—and the brim drapes even longer at the rear of the head, too, with a back veil to keep those harmful sun rays off of your child’s neck.
 The stain-resistant fabric means no amount of chocolate ice cream or snow cone dye is likely to do this hat in either, so go ahead—have your kid give it their best shot.
-The hats fit kids from age 6 months through 12 years — after which they might start borrowing your own Sunday Afternoons hat!
+The hats fit kids from age 6 months through 12 years, after which they might start borrowing your own Sunday Afternoons hat!
 There are infant options, too, including the Sunsprout Hat, made of a super soft fabric and with an easy chin strap to help keep it in place.